Secretary of State Antony Blinken tests positive for COVID-19, State Department says

 Washington — Secretary of State Antony Blinken tested positive for COVID-19 on Wednesday afternoon, the State Department announced.

 Price said the secretary of state has not seen President Biden "in person for several days," and the president is not considered a close contact under Centers for Disease Control and Prevention guidelines.
+Mr. Biden tested negative for COVID-19 on Tuesday, White House press secretary Jen Psaki told reporters.
 Blinken will isolate at home and conduct his work virtually.

 "He looks forward to returning to the department and resuming his full duties and travels as soon as possible," Price said in a statement.
 "Secretary Blinken is grateful to the doctors, nurses, and medical staff who provide the State Department workforce with exemplary health services around the world and encourages all Americans who are eligible to get fully vaccinated and boosted in order to protect themselves and their loved ones from developing severe COVID-19 disease."